mintty/mintty/wiki/Tips.md

 Mintty supports display of emojis as defined by Unicode using emoji presentation, emoji style variation and emoji sequences.
+(Note that the tty must be in a UTF-8 locale to support emoji codes.)

 The option `Emojis` can choose among sets of emoji graphics if deployed in a mintty configuration directory.